 Application Management Tasks

-One of the important applicant management tasks is transparently bundling all of an organization’s information and processes relating to applicant management in one place.
+One of the important applicant management tasks is transparently bundling all of an organization’s information and processes relating to applicant management and candidate tracking in one place.
 An applicant tracking system ensures that applications are handled in a structured and efficient way throughout the recruiting process.

 What Kinds of Application Management Systems are out There?

 Smaller companies often use email programs or Excel spreadsheets to manage their applicants.
 However, for medium-sized companies, and when there is a high number of applicants, a professional applicant tracking system is imperative.
-This simplifies recruiting and reduces the employee work load.
+This simplifies recruiting and reduces employee workload.
 In corporations, the applicant management software is frequently part of either an overarching HR information system (HRIS), or also an enterprise resource planning software (ERP).

 Older recruiting software was usually installed on computers at the headquarters (‘on-premise’), which often meant high setup costs and expensive IT projects.
 In small and medium-sized companies, SaaS-based (software-as-a-service) applicant tracking systems have become widespread in recent years.
 These are generally browser-based and therefore require no local installation.
 With SaaS solutions, companies can usually pay monthly or annually.